annaesvensson/yellow-publish/self-review-checklist.md

 - [ ] don't have features just in case someone needs them later
 - [ ] don't have code comments inside methods and functions
 - [ ] don't have more than one extension per repository
-- [ ] don't have failing tests in a pull request

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).